 And the filling of your pillow?

 This is where your personal preference prevails.
 You can choose from natural fillings such as down, feathers, latex, wool, kapok or cotton.
 But you also have plenty to choose from in terms of synthetic fillings.
 Think polyester fiber, cold foam, memory foam or latex foam.
-Learn more about the various pros and cons in the blog, “Which pillow filling is the best?
+You can read more about the different pros and cons in the blog “Which pillow filling is the best?

-Could you use some help choosing your ideal pillow?
-In the blog:‘how to choose the perfect pillow‘ and help you choose.
+Could you use help choosing your ideal pillow?
+In the blog“how to choose the perfect pillow,” we help you choose.